B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 - Closed
 - Operating for less than six years and no funding in the last three years.

 It is hard to label the operating companies, however, the majority of the companies in my data were in operating status and in order to use a portion of those companies in my analysis, I tried to identify the companies that haven't been very successful to attract funding.
-The average time between funding rounds for most companies is 12 to 18 months.
+In general, the average time between funding rounds for most companies is 12 to 18 months.
 Therefore, I labeled the companies that have been operating only for five years, received funding once, but have not attracted funding in the last three years as failed.

 # Algorithms / Results

 In total, I built, trained, evaluated, and tested eight algorithms.
-Logistic Regression performed the best which is great because it's more interpretable tahn other models.
+Logistic Regression performed the best which is great because it's more interpretable than other models.
 I further tuned and tested the Logistic Regression model using a Grid Search Cross-validation.
 The final F2 score is 0.8040 achieved by a probability threshold of 0.20.

 I used F2 as my main metric to place extra emphasis on recall to catch any potential "unicorns" even at the expense of investing in a few "duds".
 This is of course subjective and a VC firm with lower risk tolerance may choose to place more emphasis on precision than recall.

-As a second metric, I also looked at the ROC AUC scores, Logistic Regression also performed the best using that metric.
+As a second metric, I also looked at the ROC AUC scores, Logistic Regression also performed the best using this metric.
 See the below table and figure for performance of the models tested:

 ![Model Comparsion](../assets/img/startup-success/Startup-Models.jpg){: .postImage}